 The Human Resources Division is responsible for the planning, organizing and directing of the Department’s personnel management which includes recruitment and selection, disability management, employee relations, classification, Equal Employment Opportunity (EEO) matters and Workers’ Compensation.

-The primary responsibilities of Fire Prevention Bureau are the enforcement of all applicable State and local fire codes and standards, and fire investigations.
+The primary responsibilities of Fire Marshal's Office are the enforcement of all applicable State and local fire codes and standards, and fire investigations.
 Code enforcement is accomplished through the review and approval of building and facility plans, inspection of completed work, and certification of occupancy.
-The goal of the Fire Prevention Bureau is to provide fire prevention services to meet the current and future needs of communities served.
+The goal is to provide fire prevention services to meet the current and future needs of communities served.